 Does the fact that Officer A thought the Appellant acted aggressively toward other Officers while on reality it wasn’t what he perceived it.
 Does it make any difference when it comes to command staff decision on the findings?

-Base on the totality of the circumstances, there were a lot of yelling and the crowd being upset and pushing against the officers justified the use of pepper spray
+Based on the totality of the circumstances, there were a lot of yelling and the crowd was upset and pushing against the officers justified the use of pepper spray

 Regarding to the use of pepper spray.
-The Directive 1010.40 stated that the use of pepper spray for the distance of more than 4 feet but based on the video and officer’s description it was between 3 and 4 feet.
+The Directive 1040.00 states that the use of pepper spray be used at a distance of more than 4 feet but based on the video and officer’s description it was between 3 and 4 feet.
 Does that played a role in the finding’s decision?

 Looking at the video, the distance between the officer and the Appellant is reasonable for the Officer to use pepper spray

-Looking at the totality of the situation, he is having trouble separating the between the first allegation and the third allegation.
-He was wondering what does command staff thoughts on this issue.
+Looking at the totality of the situation, Bissonette said he is having trouble separating the between the first allegation and the third allegation.
+He was wondering what command staff’s thoughts are on this issue.

 We have to separate the two incidents.
 Just because the Appellant did not like what Officer A did to his dog doesn’t give him the right to push or assault